tact-lang/pitaya/docs/SPECIFICATION.md

 orchestrator "implement user authentication with OAuth2" --strategy simple --runs 5
 ```

 Schedules 5 strategy executions (each strategy schedules one task).
-Concurrency is still bounded by `max_parallel_tasks`; excess tasks queue.
+Concurrency is still bounded by `max_parallel_instances`; excess tasks queue.
 Creates up to 5 branches with different implementations and displays real-time progress in TUI.

 ### Best-of-N (Inline Scoring)